-Laboratory Hours: 4 Prerequisite: ENG090 Offered SPRING semester
+Laboratory Hours: 4 Prerequisite: ENG050 Offered SPRING semester

-NRW106 Environmental Science and Contemporary Natural Resource Issues (3 credits)

-An overview of the natural environment; that is, all the external conditions and influences that affect the life, development and, ultimately, the survival of humankind.
+NRW106 Environmental Science and Contemporary Natural Resource Issues with Study Abroad Experience (3 credits) An overview of the natural environment; that is, all the external conditions and influences that affect the life, development and, ultimately, the survival of humankind.
 Discussion of various environmental factors, especially in their scientific context.
 Ethical, socioeconomic, and political concerns that affect environmental management and protection.
 A survey of environmental laws and regulations.
+Includes a neotropical study abroad experience that explores the connection between neotropical environmental factors and their relation to the US and the Appalachia region.
+Laboratory Hours: 4

-Laboratory Hours: 4 Prerequisite: ENG090 Offered SPRING semester
+Prerequisite: ENG050 & Permission of Instructor Offered SPRING semester